sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-OpenMP.markdown

 # UvA workshop 2016-01-25 - OpenMP: calculate _pi_

-> ## Warning: Under construction

-This is an exercise in the Tutorial [UvA workshop 2016-01-25](UvAworkshop-2016-01-25).
+This is an exercise in the Extras of the Tutorial [UvA workshop 2016-01-25](UvAworkshop-2016-01-25).
 **You should have completed (and understood)** [UvA workshop 2016-01-25 - Part A](UvAworkshop-2016-01-25-partA) and [UvA workshop 2016-01-25 - Part B](UvAworkshop-2016-01-25-partB) before trying this exercise.

+In this advanced part of our HPC Cloud tutorial we ask you to play around with a parallel processing technique (multithreading).
+For this puspose, we will use an implementation of _pi_ calculation using `OpenMP`.
+You will be asked to perform multiple runs of each program, so that fluctuations caused by e.g. network can be middled out.
+The output of each program includes results for run time in _wall-clock_, _user_ and _system_ time.
+Please see if the differences are significant or not for the different exercise scenarios.

 a) Setting up a VM with `calculate _pi_` example